Lu-shih-yun/CASACall/README.md

 ## Run
 ### Train
 If you want to train the model, you can use `train_test_validation_split.py` to split the training and validation datasets and put the datasets in `preprocess/bonito_training_data/`
-You can train the model using `CTCTrain.py`, and the link to the datasets will be specified in `data_path.py`
+You can train the model using `CTCTrain.py`,and the link to the datasets will be specified in `data_path.py`

 ### Test
 You can test the trained model using `CTCcall.py`